Amna-Ghafoor/AmnaGhafoor/replit.md

 - 2025-11-19: Initial project creation with all core sections
 - Added responsive design for mobile devices
 - Implemented smooth scroll animations and hover effects
+- Updated color scheme to white background with pink/purple accents only
+- CV button now links to Google Drive
+- First project renamed to "Mock Interview Chat Bot" with updated demo link
+- Contact form configured to open email client with pre-filled information